Home Page for Howard Wiseman

 CQC2T logo

 My Theory Program supports wide-ranging theoretical research in quantum information, underpinning both quantum communication and quantum computation, and uncovering new implications and applications of the quantum information perspective.
-It currently comprises me (Program Manager), Assoc.
-Prof. Joan Vaccaro, Dr. Austin Lund, Dr. Raisa Karasik, plus PhD students.
-For more information see the Program Page on the CQCT website.
+For more information see the Program Page on the CQC2T website.